The Role of Carotenoids in Healthy Eyesight

 On studying Carotenoids and their benefits, nutritionists came to the following conclusion: Carotenoids are an important component of maintaining healthy eyesight.
 By including them into your diet, you may be able to protect your eyes from the damaging effects of blue light as well as reduce the onset of macular degeneration later in life.

 How Do Carotenoids Work to Keep Eyes Healthy?

-It all narrows down to science.
+It all narrows down to a science.

 While our corneas, pupils, and lenses make up the visible parts of our eyes, a lot of the hard work is done in the less exposed parts, like the retina.
 And then, within the retina, is another hidden area that is extremely fragile but also very important - the macula.
 The macula has the highest concentration of photoreceptors and is the part of our eyes where our sharpest vision is produced.
-It’s also responsible for our capability to perceive colours.
+It’s also responsible for our capability to perceive colors.

-These photoreceptor cells are protected by macular pigment which, in essence, can be divided into three types of dietary Carotenoids.
+These photoreceptor cells are protected by a macular pigment which, in essence, can be divided into three types of dietary Carotenoids.
 Namely lutein, zeaxanthin and meso-zeaxanthin.

 These Carotenoids are jam-packed with antioxidants and anti-inflammatory properties that work together to reduce oxidative stress on the retina.
 This stress is caused by high-energy blue light, which can contribute to the development of macular degeneration.
-At the same time, macular pigment also selectively filters out image-disturbing visible blue light for sharper vision.
+At the same time, a macular pigment also selectively filters out image-disturbing visible blue light for sharper vision.